Tlingit language: Writing system

+The most widespread orthography used today is based off of the transcription systems of some of these linguists, particularly Constance Naish and Gillian Story.
+Like other popular writing systems, it uses the letters for voiced obstruents to represent unaspirated sounds; e.g., d for /t/.
+Uvular sounds are distinguished from velars by an underline; that is, k ḵ for /kʰ qʰ/.
+Typing an underline was straightforward on the typewriters of the 20th century, but it is no longer so on modern computers.
+Thus, an alternative "email" orthography was developed in the 1990s that replaces the underline with an appended h; so, ḵ becomes kh, and so on.

+The Inland Tlingit orthography does not use vowel digraphs.
+Instead, short high vowels are marked with an acute accent, long high vowels are marked with a circumflex, and long low vowels are marked with a grave accent.
+Short low vowels are unmarked.
+So, Coastal Tlingit áa and aa are Inland â and à respectively.
+Coastal éi and ei are Inland ê and è; Coastal ée and ee are Inland î and ì; and Coastal óo and oo are Inland û and ù.

 Grammar

 Tlingit grammar at first glance appears to be highly fusional, but this is an incorrect assumption.
 There are predictable processes by which the basic phonetic shapes of individual morphemes are modified to fit various phonological requirements.
 These processes can be described with a regular language, and such descriptions are given here on a per morpheme basis by giving rule schemas for the context sensitive phonological modification of base morphemes.
 Analyzing all the possible combinations of morphemes and phonological contexts in Tlingit and constructing a regular language to describe them is a daunting but tractable task.

 Despite not being a fusional language, Tlingit is still highly synthetic as an agglutinating language, and is even polysynthetic to some extent.
-The verb, as with all the Na-Dené languages, is characteristically incorporating.
+The verb, as with all the Na-Dene languages, is characteristically incorporating.
 Nouns are in comparison relatively simple, with many being derived from verbs.

 Word order

 Tlingit word order is SOV when non-pronominal agent and object phrases both exist in the sentence.
 However, there is a strong urge to restrict the argument of the verb phrase to a single non-pronominal noun phrase, with any other phrases being extraposed from the verb phrase.
 If a noun phrase occurs outside of the verb phrase then it is typically represented in the verb phrase by an appropriate pronoun.